maizzle/maizzle.com/content/docs/templates.md

 </code-sample>

-.. and then fill that slot with your Template's HTML:
+Then, in a Template, you can fill that `<slot:template />` with your Template's HTML:

 <code-sample title="src/templates/example.html">